fennel-ai/client/docs/pages/concepts/source.md

 streams from Kafka that only have inserts but no deletes/updates.
 If you want to process both inserts/updates (but no deletes) for keyed datasets, `upsert` is a good option.
-Other options are `debezium` if you want Fennel to ingest existing CDC stream in debezium format (say from Kafka or S3).
+Other options are `debezium` if you want Fennel to ingest existing CDC stream in debezium format (say from Kafka or S3) or `native` for data stores that offer a native CDC export.

 ### Disorder
 Fennel, like many other streaming systems, is designed to robustly handle out